-

 - The garibaldi is the official marine fish of the state of California.

-- They are solitary in nature and do not school.
-They are most active during the day and generally retreat to a protected spot at night.
+- It is solitary in nature, most active during the day, and generally retreats to a protected spot at night.

 Sources